lldap/lldap/example_configs/zitadel.md

 **DO NOT** enable `Automatic update` if you haven't setup a smtp server.
 Zitadel will update account's email and sent a verification code to verify the address.
 If you don't have a smtp server setup correctly and the email adress of `ZITADEL Admin` is changed, you are **permanently** locked out.

+## Enable Identity Provider
+After clicking `Save`, you will be redirected to `Identity Providers` page.

+Enable the LDAP by hovering onto the item and clicking the checkmark (`set as available`)

 ## Enable LDAP Login
 Under `Settings`, select `Login Behavior and Security`